berndporr/iir1/README.md

 ![alt tag](cheby1.png)

-This is a powerful C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, Elliptic and Chebychev.
+A powerful C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, Elliptic, RBJ and Chebychev.

-Filtering can be done with either float or double numbers and the internal filter arithmetic is automatically adjusted according to the input data type thanks to C++ templates.
+Filtering can be done with either float or double numbers thanks to C++ templates working in the background.

 There is no need to resort to MATLAB/OCTAVE/Python to calculate the filter coefficients because the library does it